-The Cognitive Behavioural Therapy (CBT) Skills Groups are for adult patients (17.5-75 years old) who want to learn practical tools to improve their mental health.
+The Cognitive Behavioural Therapy (CBT) Skills Groups are open to all BC residents with a valid Canadian health card number.
+The course is designed for adult patients (17.5-75 years old) who want to learn practical tools to improve their mental health.

 This eight-week psycho-educational program is a transdiagnostic course that integrates basic neuroscience teaching with introductory mindfulness and cognitive behavioural therapy skills and concepts.
 Patients learn practical tools to recognize, understand and manage patterns of feeling, thinking and behaving.
 They learn to be conscious of their choices as they respond to life stressors, and explore options for living a fuller, richer life, more aligned with what they value most.